rchiba/rchiba.github.com/_posts/2015-01-04-financial-snapshot.markdown

 I did an analysis of my transaction history for 2014 to try to dig up answers to a question that has been in the back of my mind all year: How am I spending my money?

+In the spirit of radical transparency, here are the numbers.

 Dataset: [Transactions](http://ryochiba.com/files/2015-01-05-transactions.xlsx)

 * Paychecks: $75225